katsuokurieita/Masamoon/README.md

     _-Remember, you can always see more detailed information about your wallet, and other wallets, on BscScan: https://bscscan.com_

-**Learn more about the Masamoon Project in our white paper: xxxxx**
+**Learn more about the Masamoon Project in our white paper: www.masamoon.net**